macmorning/vr-resume/README.md

+# vr-resume

+An engine that will take a json-resume and attempt to display it in a virtual reality environment.

-# vr-text-content-explorer
+# objectives

-An engine based on aframevr that will let the user explore rooms with images/text/video/objects/sounds
+Take any valid json-resume and generate a bright, readable, and animated world around it.